-It is an old kit of TAMIYA SU-85.
+It is an old kit from TAMIYA SU-85.
 This kit was already out of product many years ago, only released with the box with many figures and weathering tool.
-I escaped from the reality of Tunguska assembly, I started to build SU-85 for a change.
+I escaped from the reality of the Tunguska assembly, I started to build SU-85 for a change.

 I brought a belt-type caterpillar from my AFV Club stock.
 It’s no help for complaining about the ancient kit.
 I was surprised that it’s well-made.
 The fitting to the wheel curve looks very good.
 When selling this belt separately keeping this quality and moderate price, I thought it’s more valuable than the separate track links.